BesherTaye/FNO-AllenCahnPDE/README.md

 Relative L2 (%)     -                   5.293022%
 ```

-To further understand the model architecture, the model is summarized using the function below:
+To further understand the model architecture, we summarize its structure using the function below.
+This summary provides insights into the number of layers, parameters, and computational complexity, helping evaluate the impact of architectural modifications on model performance.

 ```python
 def model_summary(model):
     table = PrettyTable(["Modules", "Parameters"])